Gamemackerel/HighThroughput-PCR-Batching/README.md

             )
 ```

 Finally, we can let the batcher organize these into space efficient groupings.
 With 4 open thermocyclers and only 3 reactions, this shouldn't be too much trouble.
+Because the extension times are very similar for pcr operation 1 and 2, we should expect the batcher to place them in the same thermocycler group.

 ```
     batching_result = my_batcher.batch